Kitchen and Other Stories

 How effective is this natural laundry detergent at removing stains?

 Although I do clean my chef whites with this natural laundry detergent, stubborn stains do not come off.
-I suggest using baking soda and vinegar to assist in removing stains prior to washing.
+I suggest using baking soda and vinegar to help remove stains before washing.

 It really depends on how often you do your laundry.
 In my experiment from last year, I dried about 5 kgs of conkers.
 I do my laundry once or twice a week.
 I also realised mid-year that you can actually use the dried conkers twice.
-So you make laundry liquid for one soak and then to the same conkers you can add water again and reuse them.
+So you make laundry liquid for one soak, and then you can add water to the same containers again and reuse them.
 My conker supply lasted 11 months.
-As said above you must dry the chopped conkers if storing for later use.
+As said above, you must dry the chopped conkers if storing them for later use.

 Will this natural laundry detergent cause an allergic reaction?

-Like soaps and detergents conkers are toxic if ingested.
-In terms of skin allergies, I personally have had no issues with my skin since using conker natural laundry detergent, and I have sensitive skin.
-Having said that, it's very important to do your research when using anything, wild or unregulated for the first time.
+Like soaps and detergents, conkers are toxic if ingested.
+In terms of skin allergies, I have had no issues since using Conker Natural Laundry Detergent, even though I have sensitive skin.
+Having said that, it's very important to do your research when using anything, wild or unregulated, for the first time.

 Must I remove the brown skin?